Compliance Funding

 U.S. Environmental Protection Agency (EPA) Region 1 is now accepting applications from all New England non-governmental organizations (NGOs) for the 2023 EPA Region 1 Stormwater Toolbox Equipment Loan Program.

 This EPA program supplies NGOs within New England with a loan of stormwater monitoring equipment.
 This equipment can then be distributed to any municipalities regulated by the MS4 for assistance in volunteer monitoring.
-The equipment includes water quality monitoring equipment such as a YSI, Colorimeter and Test strips to monitor WQ parameters, Chlorine, Ammonia, and Surfactants.
 The loan comes with initial supplies, but does not come with any replenishing or consumable supplies (gloves, reagents, etc).
 The program runs on a year long schedule with applications due in the Winter and toolboxes sent out in the Spring to be returned in the Fall.

 Contact: Shea.Shannon@epa.gov